Flaggen_Fahnen_International

 English proficiency B2

-For the B.A. degree programme, knowledge of English at the reference level B2 is required before the start of the degree programme and knowledge of another foreign language at the reference level B1 or the Latinum or knowledge of Latin comparable to the Latinum.
+For the B.A. degree program, knowledge of English at the reference level B2 is required before the start of the degree program and knowledge of another foreign language at the reference level B1 or the Latinum or knowledge of Latin comparable to the Latinum.
 In exceptional cases, the proof of another foreign language at the B1 reference level can be made up until the completion of the basic modules.

 Applied Computer Science